-DAY 1 | 28.10.2025 Session 1: Opening of conference Inga Bērziņa, Minister, Ministry of Smart Administration and Regional Development, Latvia Laura Anteina, Director General, Nature Conservation Agency, Latvia Juris Aigars, Director, Latvian Institute of Aquatic Ecology, Latvia Session 2: Designating protected areas in Europe's seas A broad stage-setting session discussing the approaches, achievements and challenges related to the practical implementation of the spatial marine biodiversity conservation measures in fulfilment of the EU's biodiversity strategy for 2030: criteria for designating, applying different categories of protection zones, and assessing effectiveness of protective measures.
-Tbc representative of DG ENVIRONMENT: The Commission's view Jannica Haldin, HELCOM, Finland: The Status in the Baltic Darius Daunys, Klaipeda University, Lithuania: The neighbour's experience - Leonardo Tunesi, Italian National Institute for Environmental Protection and Research / Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, Italy: The experience in the Mediterranean and beyond. - Ingrīda Andersone, Latvian Institute of Aquatic Ecology, Latvia: The LIFE REEF proposal for redressing the Latvian MPA network Session 3: Integration of the network of MPAs into marine spatial planning and integrated coastal management The process of Marine Spatial Planning in the EU is governed by the Directive 2014/89/EU - Maritime Spatial Planning.
+Venue: Liepājas Latviešu biedrības nams, Rožu laukums 5/6, Liepāja, LV-3401 DAY 1 | 28.10.2025 Opening of conference Minister of Ministry of Smart Administration and Regional Development, Republic of Latvia Laura Anteina, Director General, Nature Conservation Agency, Latvia Session 1: Designating protected areas in Europe's seas A broad stage-setting session discussing the approaches, achievements and challenges related to the practical implementation of the spatial marine biodiversity conservation measures in fulfilment of the EU's biodiversity strategy for 2030: criteria for designating, applying different categories of protection zones, and assessing effectiveness of protective measures.
+Andris Avotiņš, Institute of Food Safety, Animal Health and Environment "BIOR": The LIFE REEF proposal for redressing the Latvian MPA network Ingrīda Andersone, Latvian Institute of Aquatic Ecology, Latvia: Mapping and 3D designing Jannica Haldin, HELCOM, Finland: The Status in the Baltic Darius Daunys, Klaipeda University, Lithuania: The neighbour's experience Leonardo Tunesi, Italian National Institute for Environmental Protection and Research / Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, Italy: The experience in the Mediterranean and beyond.
+Session 2: Integration of the network of MPAs into marine spatial planning and integrated coastal management The process of Marine Spatial Planning in the EU is governed by the Directive 2014/89/EU - Maritime Spatial Planning.
 The MSP Directive establishes a flexible framework for identifying optimal solutions.
 According to the provision of the MSP Directive, the Member States are currently in the process of reviewing the initial plans.
-With the expectation of a fast expansion of the so-called Blue Economy, particularly the Marine Renewable Energy, it is of utmost importance to
+With the expectation of a